FIIT-TEAM8/team_documentation/docs/devEnvironment.md

 !!! tip "Fun fact / tip"
     Environment variables declared in **environment** section in **docker-compose.yml** will override variables with the same name declared in .env file that is included in docker-compose.yml.
 That means that you can use **config.yaml** to override environmental variables used in our production environment.

+### NGINX
+If you choose to run NGINX in development environment, you need to configure a few more things.
+In this repository, there is **nginx.app.conf** that contains NGINX configuration for dev environment.
+You can see that any support for TLS is removed and the server is listening only on port 80.

+Anything declared inside **location** section in this config **has to be** a service present in your currently created dev environment.
+For example, if in your **config.yaml** you declared documentation as a redundant service, there has to be no location section referencing this service in your NGINX config file.